Randonee/Basis/README.md

 * run command (make sure Basis has a capital "B"):

 	haxelib install Basis

+* Install haxelibs for platforms you wish to build

+	haxelib install BasisApple
+	haxelib install BasisAndroid

 * You will also need tools specific to the platform you are building (android sdk, xcode...).
 See specific platform for more instruction.